gbdev/pandocs/content/Video_Display.md

 addressing modes (described [above](#vram-tile-data)), which can be selected via the LCDC register.

-Since one tile has 8x8 pixels, each map may hold a 256x256 pixels picture.
+Since one tile has 8x8 pixels, each map holds a 256x256 pixels picture.
 Only 160x144 pixels may be displayed on the LCD at any given time.